scmanjarrez/CVEScannerV2/README.md

 # Run
 ## Pre-launch
-In order to execute **cvescannerv2.nse**, CVEs database must be present.
+In order to execute **cvescannerv2.nse**, CVEs database, http-paths and http-regex files must be present.

 The script **database.py** generates **cve.db** with the required information.